yxw21/chatgpt/README.md

 yum update
 yum install xorg-x11-server-Xvfb
 ```
+### Key
-- You need a key to crack the verification code, you can go to the website `nopecha.com` to register, it is very cheap.
+You need a key to crack the verification code, you can go to the website `nopecha.com` to register, it is very cheap.

 ```
 https://nopecha.com
 ```
-- chrome
+### Chrome

 On Ubuntu or Debian
 ```